St Leonards, East Kilbride: Politics

-The area of St Leonards is contained within the 'East Kilbride East' ward of East Kilbride.
-At the recent 2012 South Lanarkshire Council Election, 3 Councillors were elected for the area.
-These were Scottish Labour Party politician, John Cairney and SNP politicians, Jim Wardhaugh and Gladys Miller.
-The MSP for East Kilbride, and thus, St Leonards, is SNP Linda Fabiani.
-The MP for the area is SNP Lisa Cameron.
+The area of St Leonards is contained within the East Kilbride East ward of South Lanarkshire Council.

+At the recent South Lanarkshire Council election, 3 councillors were elected for the area.
+These were Scottish National Party (SNP) councillor Gladys Ferguson-Miller, Scottish Green Party councillor Kirsten Robb, and Scottish Labour Party councillor Graham Scott.

+The MSP for East Kilbride, and thus, St Leonards, is the SNP's Collette Stevenson.
+The MP for the area is the Conservatives' Lisa Cameron.

 Recent events

 The council has been redeveloping the blocks of flats into more attractive, modern looking ones with a new exterior.
 These are Clyde Tower (the highest tower in East Kilbride at 56m), Calder Tower and White Cart Tower.

 Currently, the area has a small shopping centre and a set of small rental units which include a Tesco, pharmacy, petrol station, bookmaker, bakers, cafe, pub, fish and chip shop, library, hairdresser, Indian takeaway and a dentist.